DenverArtMuseum/her-brush/content/exhibition/literati.md

 {{< q-figure id="2020-570" >}}

-These paintings belong to the genre of *haiga*, an abbreviated and swiftly executed painting, accompanied by an equally brief form of poetry called *haikai*, or haiku.
+These paintings belong to the genre of *haiga*, an abbreviated and swiftly executed painting accompanied by an equally brief form of poetry called *haikai*, or haiku.

-Nonoguchi Ryūho was one of the progenitors of the *haiga* form.
-Takabatake Shikibu, a poet-painter who exhibited talent at an exceedingly young age, continued producing art well into her 90s.
+Nonoguchi Ryūho was one of the progenitors of the haiga form.
+Takabatake Shikibu, a poet-painter who exhibited talent at an exceedingly young age, continued producing art well into her nineties.
 In haiga, text becomes an aesthetic element, offsetting, complementing, and balancing the image.

 ### Okuhara Seiko <span lang="ja">奥原晴湖</span> (1837–1913)